teifip/node-webtokens/README.md

 });
 ```

 All the [Node.js](https://nodejs.org) crypto functions used in this package are synchronous, with the exception of [PBKDF2](https://tools.ietf.org/html/rfc8018), which can be invoked either synchronously as `crypto.pbkdf2Sync()` or asynchronously as `crypto.pbkdf2()`.
-This implies that the use of the asynchronous API mode makes a difference in terms of execution only when one of the algorithms based on [PBKDF2](https://tools.ietf.org/html/rfc8018) is selected, namely  `PBES2-HS256+A128KW`, `PBES2-HS384+A192KW` or `PBES2-HS512+A256KW`.
+This implies that the use of the asynchronous API mode makes a real difference in terms of execution only when one of the algorithms based on [PBKDF2](https://tools.ietf.org/html/rfc8018) is selected, namely  `PBES2-HS256+A128KW`, `PBES2-HS384+A192KW` or `PBES2-HS512+A256KW`.

 > Use of the token generation and token verification APIs in asynchronous mode is recommended for [JWE](https://tools.ietf.org/html/rfc7516) when the selected key management algorithm is `PBES2-HS256+A128KW`, `PBES2-HS384+A192KW` or `PBES2-HS512+A256KW`.
+Conversely, use of the synchronous mode is preferable for [JWS](https://tools.ietf.org/html/rfc7515) and for all other [JWE](https://tools.ietf.org/html/rfc7516) cases.

 ### Token generation